Kabir Ahmed, Commercial Manager at Wesleyan, looks at ways you can save on your insurance costs...

 At Wesleyan Financial Services, we act as a broker for a range of insurance products.
 Whether you’re looking for personal protection products or insurance for your business, you can get a policy that offers comprehensive cover at the right price.

 And if you’re looking to cut the costs on your policy, Wesleyan members get 20% off a range of insurance products.
-This includes home, motor, travel and more.
+This includes home, car, travel and more.

 Sometimes it helps to have someone who can take this off your hands and look at the best options out there for you.